What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

-The quicker you notice changes, the better the chances are that it won't cost you an arm and a leg to repair the damage.
+The quicker you notice changes, the better the chance it won't cost you an arm and a leg to repair the damage.

 These are 8 signs you can look out for to see if your sewer line is clogged or collapsed: